sandeep-iitr/Learnings-Big-Data-Machine-Learning/big-data/MicroBase/README.md

 - Each explanation operator return a stream of these aggregates ((label,point)-->Explanation)
 - Emits explanation at user request or at a periodic granularity.

+### 5. Presentation
+- Rank statistics specific to the explanation before presentation.
+- Static report rendered via Rest API or GUI

+### Operating modes
+- 1. User interactively explore data by configuring different inputs and selecting different combinations of metrics and attributes.
+- 2. Execute one shot queries that can be run programmatically in a single pass over the data.
+- 3. Execute streaming queries over infinite stream of data.